Special Collections and Preservation Division

 Call number: Archives_WRI

 John Stephen Wright was born in Sheffield, Massachusetts, on July 16, 1815, the eldest son of John and Huldah (Dewey) Wright.
 His father was a storekeeper, his mother a former schoolteacher.
 The baby was named for his grandfather, John Wright and Stephen Dewey II.
-It is ironic about the time of John Stephen’s birth, his father took a year’s trip to the West in hopes of bolstering his failing health with liberal doses of fresh air, during which trip he visited the site of Chicago, then a tiny village of less than forty inhabitants.
+About the time of John Stephen’s birth, his father took a year’s trip to the West in hopes of bolstering his failing health with liberal doses of fresh air, during which trip he visited the site of Chicago, then a tiny village of fewer than 40 inhabitants.

 In 1832, father and son set off with a stock of goods, intending to settle at Galena, Illinois.
 However, when they arrived at Chicago on October 29, they decided to remain, building a log merchant house at Lake and Clark.
 This site was so far from the town’s business center that it became known as "The Prairie Store."
 Not yet twenty, Wright not only took a census of Chicago in 1833 but published a lithographed map of the town in 1834, the year he began a real estate business.
 By the time he achieved legal majority on his twenty-first birthday, his property was worth $200,000.